All Episodes

 It's literally every everything about you is being taxed.

-Like everything, absolutely everything, and we still aren't raising enough.
+And we still aren't raising enough.

 Like, isn't that insane?

-And I was just angry that it's like.
+And I was just angry.

-Montal order says death to the welfare state, death to the government spending, uh curse be upon the NHS.
+My tall order says, death to the welfare state, death to the government spending.

-Yeah, basically that's how I feel about it.
+Yeah, basically, that's how I feel about it.

-The nanny state destroys great societies, and that's precisely why Lewis Goodall's like, well, why can't we just have a inheritance tax?
+And that's precisely why Lewis Goodall's like, well, why can't we just have a inheritance tax?

 Because I'm doing nothing to earn it.

-I mean I'm not taking care of my parents in their old age.
+I'm not taking care of my parents in their old age.

-But the government, because they're c inhuman communists don't want love in families, they just want you to love the state.
+But the government, because they're inhuman communists, don't want love in families.

 Yes.

-That's it's literally to do anything they can to break up the family.
+It's literally to do anything they can to break up the family.

-I just I'm so tired of this nonsense.
+I just, I'm so tired of this nonsense.

 I'm so tired of this.